 13 rows in set

-If the format is inconsistent with that in the previous example, you can execute the following statement to change the format:
+If the display format does not match the example, you can execute the following commands to change the format:

 obclient>ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD HH24:MI:SS';